Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 Though most are collected in Guyana, they are a wide ranging species that lives in a broad portion of northern South America and has also been found on Trinidad.

 A. avicularia variegata, in its most extreme form, has gray/whitish tips on the longer hairs, and entirely lacks the reddish setae on the rear legs, though it retains some orangish tint on the abdomen.
 F.O.P.
 Cambridge hypothesized that perhaps the variant may evolve into another species.
-Oftentimes, A. avicularia variegata are sold as Avicularia metallica in the US pet trade, so striking is the difference in the most extreme specimens.
+Sometimes A. avicularia variegata are sold as Avicularia metallica in the pet trade, so striking is the difference in the most extreme specimens.

 Further information is located here.

-South to Central American.
+Avicularia aymara, azuraklaasi* None South to Central American.
 A. azuraklaasi may not be a valid species.
 Marc Tesmoingt wrote a description of A. azuraklaasi based on two molted exoskeletons supplied to him via Andre Braunshausen from specimens that supposedly originated from Peter Klaas; Tesmoignt claimed they came from Peru.
 Who collected them and exactly where they did so is a mystery.

 Avicularia bicegoi Brick Red Birdeater A gorgeous pinktoe from Brazil (sometimes found on dealer websites as being from Martinique) with a red rump and greenish carapace.